MierenManz/v8_format/readme.md

 negative it changed the LSB (Least significant byte) from a 0 to a 1 making it a negative value

-## Float Format
+### Float Format

-The float format is like the bigint format quite easy to understand.
+The float format is like the integer format, quite easy to understand.
 It's a little bit simpler because we don't deal with a variable size of bytes.
 The float format is by far the easiest one to understand.
 You only have an indicator byte `N` (0x4E) and then the float value as 64 bit float (or double)